Alabama Extension at Alabama A&M University

-- STEM in the Gardens offers train-the-trainer workshops to help teachers and volunteer educators educate youth about STEM-related agricultural practices, the benefits of eating fresh produce, environmental conservation and beneficial organisms, including pollinators such as bees.
+- STEM in the Garden offers train-the-trainer workshops to help teachers and volunteer educators educate youth about STEM-related agricultural practices, the benefits of eating fresh produce, environmental conservation, and beneficial organisms, including pollinators such as bees.

 - Urban Green introduces sustainable landscaping management practices, including green space development by revitalizing downtown areas and improving the utilization of urban spaces for community aesthetics and health.
 It also features the Back-2-Basics and Alabama Garden Walks series.

 - Water Wheels (Outdoor Water Conservation Laboratory) is a 36-foot mobile lab used to educate audiences about water conservation.
 The lab comes complete with a rainwater collection system and 15 gaming computers.